 Uterine Fibroid Symptoms

-Uterine fibroid symptoms can vary widely depending on number, location, and size of fibroids in the affected individual.
-Some women are completely asymptomatic while others experience heavy menstrual bleeding, chronic pelvic discomfort, and fertility challenges.¹⁻⁴
+Uterine fibroid symptoms can vary widely depending on the number, location, and size of fibroids in the affected individual.
+Some women are completely asymptomatic while others experience heavy menstrual bleeding, chronic pelvic discomfort, and fertility challenges.¹⁻⁴ Read below for the most common uterine fibroid symptoms, with links for each for more information.

 Heavy or Prolonged Periods